riddhik84/Popular-Movies-Android-App/README.md

 With this app, you can:
 * Discover the most popular or the highest rated movies
 * In the movies detail screen you can view movie thumbnail, movie release date, movie rating and movie overview.
+* The movie detail screen also shows movie trailers and movie reviews.
+* You can also mark the movie as favourite.

 ### Screenshots